truth: the Anti-drugwar Anti-drugwar Arsenal Accept the $1 Challenge

 As They Want Us To Believe

-The data also show that nearly 99 percent of past year marijuana users were not in rehab -- even though Mr. Walters thinks a lot more of them are having problems and would like to send them to rehab too.
-Putting the data into the proper perspective is all that's required to see how insignificant the drug czar's claims actually are.
-Marijuana is simply not that dangerous -- and over 97 million Americans already know that, because they've used it themselves.
-I put together a tri-fold brochure to capture the essence of this page -- I mail it out in those postage paid envelopes we all get in our junk mail.
-You should too.
+The data consistently show that marijuana is simply not that dangerous and over 100 million Americans already know that, because they've used it themselves.
+I put together a tri-fold brochure to capture the essence of this page -- I like to mail out copies of it in those postage paid envelopes we all get in our junk mail.

 Percent of Past Year Marijuana Users: